International Travel Packing List: Your Guide for a Stress-Free Trip

 I think it’s always important to know a bit about the culture and fashion of wherever you’re going internationally.
 After all, part of the excitement of visiting another country is learning new things and embracing new cultures.

-For example, Middle Eastern countries have stricter rules on dressing, and there are sometimes dress codes at restaurants.
+For example, Middle Eastern countries have stricter rules on dressing, and there are often dress codes at European churches or other religious sites.

 I always like to do a bit of research on this before I pack so that I can pack the right things – and plan some shopping trips for once I arrive!